Obsession (2025 film): Theatrical

-Obsession premiered during the Midnight Madness block at the 2025 Toronto International Film Festival on September 5, 2025.
-Two days later, Focus Features had reportedly entered exclusive talks to acquire distribution rights to the film for the world excluding France, New Zealand and Russia for over $15 million; the deal officially closed in October 2025, with the film being screened at the inaugural FocusFest on October 18 and later being scheduled for a theatrical release in the United States on May 15, 2026.
+Obsession premiered during the Midnight Madness block at the Toronto International Film Festival (TIFF) on September 5, 2025.
+Two days later, Focus Features entered talks to acquire distribution rights to the film for the world (excluding France, New Zealand, and Russia) for $14–$15 million, the highest price commanded by a genre film in TIFF history, with Universal Pictures International handling distribution outside the United States; the deal officially closed in October 2025, with a screening at the inaugural FocusFest on October 18 at the Universal Studios Lot.
+Other suitors for the film rights included A24, Neon, and Netflix.
+The film was theatrically released in the US on May 15, 2026.